tinoMukaro/tinoMukaro/README.md

 # 👋 Hello, I'm Tino Mukaro
-A Recent Computer Science Student & Aspiring DevOps Engineer from Zimbabwe
+A Recent Computer Science Student & Aspiring Cloud Engineer from Zimbabwe

 I'm a creative and dedicated developer with a love for building intuitive, functional, and impactful web applications.
 I enjoy working with modern web technologies, turning ideas into reality with clean, maintainable code.